matthewphamilton/r4dev/content/en/docs/Framework/Add data/Add data dictionary.md

 ---
-title: "Add A Data Dictionary To A Dataset"
+title: "Add a data dictionary to a dataset"
 linkTitle: "Labelling"
 date: 2017-01-05
 tags: